|Sweet Mini Muffins|

 Bake at 375 degrees for about 12-13 minutes, or until a toothpick inserted into the center of a muffin comes out clean.

 While muffins bake, melt butter and get cinnamon sugar ready.

-When muffins are done, turn out onto a baking sheet.
+When muffins are done and have cooled in the pan for about five minutes, turn out onto a baking sheet.
 Then one at a time, roll tops and sides of muffins, then toss in cinnamon sugar to coat.

 Serve warm or room temperature.